 - the standard rate of 80% applies to all medicines not included in a specific provision

-- the preferential rate of 100% applies to medicines for specific therapies which contain a single active ingredient, and which are intended to combat particularly serious or chronic illnesses
+- the preferential rate of 100% applies to medicines for specific therapies that contain a single active ingredient and that are used to treat particularly serious or chronic illnesses

 - the reduced rate of 40% applies to non-essential pharmaceutical products of more limited therapeutic use

 With an EHIC, people of working age are charged 50% and pensioners are charged about 10%.

 If you receive a UK State Pension, you'll need to declare this to pay the lower rate.

 Some prescribed medicines contain drugs that are controlled under the Misuse of Drugs legislation in the UK.